WhisperingChaos/DockerLocalBuild/README.md

 + Extract its contents, preserving the directory structure, to some directory.
 + Start a command line console.
 + Make the "sample" directory current.
++ Before running the sample build for the first time, consider executing the [test script](#test-script).
+A successful test will likely ensure the reliability of the build.
 + Run the Build using the directions [above](#how-to-run-make).
-As an alternative, consider running the test script before

 ### Test Script